dymmond/mongoz/docs/sponsorship.md

 ## 👀 Follow the GitHub repo

-Following the GitHub repo will allow you to "watch" for any new release of Mongoz | MongoDB engine with Pydantic and be always up to date.
+Following the GitHub repo will allow you to "watch" for any new release of MongoZ and be always up to date.

 You can click on "***watch***" and select "***custom***" -> "***Releases***"or any other you may find particular interesting to you.

-## 💬 Join the official Mongoz | MongoDB engine with Pydantic discord channel
+## 💬 Join the official MongoZ discord channel

+Our official chat is on discord, we find it very useful and free for people to discuss issues, helping and contributing in a more organised manner.

+<a href="https://discord.gg/eMrM9sWWvu" target="_blank">MongoZ discord channel</a>.
+Join us!

 ## 🔥 Sponsor the author